Twin Peaks (fictional town): Black and White Lodges

-The Black Lodge is an extradimensional place which seems to include, primarily, the "Red Room" first seen by Agent Cooper in a dream early in the series.
-As events in the series unfold, it becomes apparent that the characters from the Red Room, the room itself and the Black Lodge, along with the White Lodge, are connected.
+The Black Lodge is an extradimensional place that seems to include, primarily, the "Red Room" first seen by Agent Cooper in a dream early in the series.
+As events in the series unfold, it becomes apparent that the characters from the Red Room, the Black Lodge, and the White Lodge, are connected.

-At first it is revealed that there is a mysterious dark presence in the woods that the town's Bookhouse Boys have been combatting for generations.
+At first, it is revealed that there is a mysterious dark presence in the woods that the town's Bookhouse Boys have been combatting for generations.
 Although they do not know what it is, Native American policeman Deputy Hawk says that the Black Lodge is from the mythology of his people, describing it as:

 The shadow-self of the White Lodge.
 The legend says that every spirit must pass through there on the way to perfection.
 There, you will meet your own shadow self.
-My people call it 'The Dweller on the Threshold' ...
+My people call it 'the Dweller on the Threshold' ...
 But it is said, if you confront the Black Lodge with imperfect courage, it will utterly annihilate your soul.

 During the second season, Windom Earle relates a story about the White Lodge:

 Once upon a time, there was a place of great goodness, called the White Lodge.
 Gentle fawns gamboled there amidst happy, laughing spirits.
 The sounds of innocence and joy filled the air.
 And when it rained, it rained sweet nectar that infused one's heart with a desire to live life in truth and beauty.
 Generally speaking, a ghastly place, reeking of virtue's sour smell.
 Engorged with the whispered prayers of kneeling mothers, mewling newborns, and fools, young and old, compelled to do good without reason ...
 But, I am happy to point out that our story does not end in this wretched place of saccharine excess.
-For there's another place, its opposite: A place of almost unimaginable power, chock full of dark forces and vicious secrets.
+For there's another place, its opposite: a place of almost unimaginable power, chock full of dark forces and vicious secrets.
 No prayers dare enter this frightful maw.
 The spirits there care not for good deeds or priestly invocations, they're as likely to rip the flesh from your bone as greet you with a happy "good day".
 And if harnessed, these spirits in this hidden land of unmuffled screams and broken hearts would offer up a power so vast that its bearer might reorder the Earth itself to his liking.

 As the Black and White Lodges become more prominent in the story, Major Briggs claims that during one or more of his disappearances, he had visited the White Lodge and goes on to offer advice regarding it.
-There is no clear evidence of him being affected by the Black Lodge and it is not clear how he arrives there - aside from a bright flash of light - or what the purpose of his trips were.